NewsAppsUMD/first-datasette-app-umd/docs/index.rst

 Act 3: Hello Datasette
 *****************

-Use pipenv on the command line to install `Datasette <https://datasette.io/>`_, the Python library we'll use to publish our data.
+Use pip on the command line to install `Datasette <https://datasette.io/>`_, the Python library we'll use to publish our data.

 .. code-block:: bash

-    $ pipenv install datasette
+    $ pip install datasette

 You can check to see if the library installed using the command-line: